Claire-Fisher/colour-theory-ms1/README.md

   1. From the project's [repository](https://github.com/Claire-Fisher/colour-theory-ms1), go to the green 'Code' button.
   2. On the local tab, select Download zip.
   3. Find the zipped folder in your local Downloads folder, right click and select 'Extract All..".
   4. In the extracted 'colour-theory-ms1' folder, find the index file.
-Right click index and select "Open with Google Chrome" (or your prefered browser).
+Right click index and select "Open with Google Chrome" (or your preferred browser).

 # Languages